Features

 It takes Sh250 and about two hours to obtain search results after completing a search application form – and attaching a copy of the title deed.

-Search results will reveal the changes of ownership through deeds as well as the legal dues with respect to the land proposed for acquisition.
+Search results will reveal the changes of ownership through deeds as well as the legal dues for the land proposed for acquisition.

 The land search will also disclose whether or not the property has any incumbency or is attached to a commercial bank.
 It will also help you uncover any land disputes or caveats.

-The search also helps to reveal any unpaid land rates which should be factored in the purchase price.
+The search also helps to reveal any unpaid land rates that should be factored into the purchase price.
 A certificate of clearance from City Hall will cost you Sh7,500, but the fee varies in other counties.

 A land search certificate remains valid for up to six months.

-It is advisable to ask the lands officials to give you a certified copy of the Green Card to confirm that the information on the land search certificate is accurate.
+It is advisable to ask the land officials to give you a certified copy of the Green Card to confirm that the information on the land search certificate is accurate.

 3.)
 Land Control Board clearance

-The board consists of area elders and county officials and its duty is to ensure that land deals are done in a transparent manner – e.g. stopping a husband from selling family land without the wife’s consent.
+The board consists of area elders and county officials and it has to ensure that land deals are done in a transparent manner – e.g. stopping a husband from selling family land without the wife’s consent.

 This costs Sh1,000.
 However, instead of waiting for the main LCB meeting, the parties can schedule a special meeting involving only the assistant county commissioner at a cost of Sh5,000.